Of all the experimental sciences none is more fundamental than Physics.

 Mr Dave Smith, BSc, MSc, PGCE

-The Second Form are taught one lesson per week as part of a combined science course by a subject specialist.
+The Second Form are taught two lessons per week as part of a combined science course by a subject specialist.
 The aim of this course is to give the pupils as much chance as possible to learn through practical work and cover the topics met by the other pupils who will join the College in the Third Form as part of the Common Entrance syllabus.

 The Third Form have two lessons per week and we concentrate during the first term on improving their practical skills.
 This will also include the use of computer simulated experiments.
 They will be taught the correct way to tabulate their results and how to display it in graphical form.
 The second part of the year is spent looking at electricity and energy again with a large amount of practical work.